 "Two carloads of armed fighters went onto the roof of the church.
 They broke the bell with hammers, and threw one of the crosses down into the street.
 They tried to break it, but it was iron," the activist said.

 Activists filmed protesters carrying the cross through the streets shouting "Shame!
-Shame!" and calling for Muslim-Christian unity.'New dictators'
+Shame!" and calling for Muslim-Christian unity.

 Earlier this year, Raqqa became the first provincial capital in Syria to fall fully under rebel control.